flrs/spark_exam_dump_landing_page/exampleSite/content/english/_index.md

       you look at questions you will find in the real exam or at a dumps PDF, you may have many expected questions.<br>Our practice exams have a great community of students who have taken the practice quizzes.
-Together, they know much more than all simplified exam dumps ever could.
+Together, they know much more than all simplified exam dumps or a PDF dump ever could.
 Our instructors are also here to help you pass the exam.
 You are invited to be a part of this community, ask your questions, and ace the Databricks Spark exam!
     button: